Selim Palmgren

 Selim Gustaf Adolf Palmgren (16 February 1878 - 13 December 1951) was a Finnish composer, pianist, and conductor.
 Palmgren was born in Pori, Finland, February 16, 1878.
-He studied at the Conservatory in Helsinki from 1895 to 1899, then continued his piano studies in Berlin with Ansorge, Berger and Busoni.
+He studied at the Conservatory in Helsinki from 1895 to 1899, then continued his piano studies in Berlin with Conrad Ansorge, Wilhelm Berger and Ferruccio Busoni.
 He conducted choral and orchestral societies in his own country and made several very successful concert tours as a pianist in the principal cities of Finland and Scandinavia, appearing also as a visiting conductor.
 In 1921, he went to the United States, where he taught composition at the Eastman School of Music, later returning to Finland, where he died in Helsinki, aged 73.
-Palmgren was married to the opera singer Maikki Järnefelt from 1910 to her death in 1929.
+Palmgren was married to the opera singer Maikki Järnefelt, who had been divorced from her first husband, Armas Järnefelt, in 1908, from 1910 to her death in 1929.

 Works listed by opus number

 An incomplete works list (elaborated by Joel Valkila):